 11. It Gives You a Sense of Satisfaction

 The sales department is an integral part of the company that is responsible for its growth or failure.
 Since you will be contributing to such an important part, closing a deal or increasing sales gives you a sense of satisfaction and fulfilment.

-A sales job has an entrepreneurial touch to it; you earn what you put in.
+A sales position has an entrepreneurial touch to it; you earn what you put in.
 So, if you are giving your 100% to a deal, you know you will be getting the reward in the form of commission.

 There are always pros and cons attached to every career choice, but you need to do a cost-benefit analysis to see what is best for you.
 A sales career can be quite rewarding if you are the right fit.